ghfbsd/seedstuff/README.md

 programs are:

-* check_seed - Verifies that data is continuous and that data counts in mseed blockettes agrees with the number of samples in the blockettes.
+* check_seed - Verifies that data is continuous and that data counts in mseed blockettes agree with the number of samples in the blockettes.

 * make_qseed - Reblocks mseed data into 4096 byte blocks and names output
    files in a way consistent with copy_seed use.
 Will also change